 - 900g (2lbs) shortcrust pastry

-- Add the butternut, lentils and vinegar to the pan and increase the heat until the vinegar sizzles away.
+- Add the butternut, vinegar to the pan and increase the heat until the vinegar sizzles away.

-- Lower the heat, add the stock and tomato puree then give it a stir.
+- Lower the heat, add the stock, tomato puree and sugar then give it a stir.
 Let the mixture gently bubble at a low heat until the butternut is cooked.
 Add a splash of water if needed if it gets too dry.

 - When the butternut is cooked, add the lentils and spinach and stir until the greens have wilted.
 Remove the pan from the heat and let it cool.